Judash399/Traditional-Save/docs/API-Reference/Objects/Profile.md

 Profile:IsFileLoaded(FileKey)
 ```
 <h4>Description:</h4>
-Returns a boolean determining if the passed file is currently loaded by a *[Loader](../Loader)* attached to this profile.
+Returns a boolean determining if the passed file is currently loaded by a *[Loader](../Loader)* attached to this Profile.
 <h4>Parameters:</h4>
 * *Profile* - The profile you want to check.
 * *FileKey* - The [FileKey](../../Types/FileKey) for the file you want to check is loaded.